 Opposition parties regularly argued the first minister was becoming so obsessed with his dream of independence that he'd taken his eye off the ball when it came to Scotland's needs.

 Mr Salmond's critics also claimed falling teacher and nursing numbers, and housing shortages, were examples of a lax attitude.

 Mr Salmond didn't bring forward his government's promised Referendum Bill in its first term because it lacked the necessary votes in Holyrood - possibly a blessing in disguise, given the polls were indicating a "No" outcome at the time.

 The 2011 election result made the independence referendum a certainty - and it was time for Mr Salmond to put his money (and North Sea oil reserves) where his mouth was.

-The first minister, along with his government and the wider independence movement, have been arguing Scotland can become one of the world's richest small nations - with opponents arguing he will say anything to win a "Yes" vote.
+The first minister, along with his government and the wider independence movement, set out a vision of Scotland's as one of the world's richest small nations - with opponents arguing he was willing to say anything to win a "Yes" vote.

-Despite his public profile, Mr Salmond and wife Moira, who never had children, closely protect their private lives.
+Despite his public profile, Mr Salmond and wife Moira, closely protect their private lives.

 He is also known for his fondness for singing, horse racing and (like many Scots) curries.